blindauth/blind_BenchmarkRCStrategies/README.md

 # Benchmarking Reverse-Complement Strategies for Deep Learning Models in Genomics

+## Data availability
-FullBPNetExampleNotebook.ipynb and FullBinaryExampleNotebook.ipynb are Colab notebooks that download the raw data and train a model on the signal profile prediction task and the TF Binary prediction task. **These tasks use data published in previous works, which is why the data are downloaded from the server of the lab that hosts it (i.e. mitra.stanford.edu).**
+The simulated data are available at https://zenodo.org/record/4475052#.YBl4RHdKg8M The TF ChIP-seq and ChIP-nexus data are identical to what was used in Shrikumar et al. 2017 and Avsec et al. 2020, respectively.
+These datasets are repeated in the zenodo link above, but can also be downloaded from the server of the lab that hosts the data (i.e. mitra.stanford.edu).
+FullBPNetExampleNotebook.ipynb and FullBinaryExampleNotebook.ipynb are Colab notebooks illustrating how to download the raw data from mitra.stanford.edu and train a model on the signal profile prediction task and the TF Binary prediction task.

 ## Important Notes
 * Keras 2.2.4 was used to train all models.
 Keras 2.3 has a bug where the validation set loss is not computed correctly.
 More information here: https://github.com/keras-team/keras/issues/13389